 Leases under which the company assumes substantially all the risks and rewards of ownership are classified as finance leases.
 When acquired, such assets are capitalized at fair value or present value of the minimum lease payments at the inception of the lease, whichever is lower.
 Lease payments under operating leases are recognized as an expense on a straight line basis in net profit in the statement of profit and loss over the lease term.

-2 Notes to the standalone financial statements for the three months ended June 30, 2016
+2 Notes to the standalone financial statements for the three months and six months ended September 30, 2016

 2.1 First-time adoption of Ind-AS